Lawo/nmos-server-api-tests/Readme.md

 ### test-xunit
 The test results will be written into the file **test-reports.xml** in **xUnit-format**.
-This comes in handy when integrating of the tests into a CI-System.
+This comes in handy when integrating the tests into a CI-System.
 <pre>
 npm run test-xunit --host=192.168.1.76 --node_port=12345 --query_port=8870 --registration_port=8235
 </pre>